-- As previously reported, in order to retain and motivate the Managing Director and Senior Management of the Company, the Board reinstated the STI component for the 2021 financial year. - The 2021 STI had a 12-month measurement period (ie from 1 July 2020 to 30 June 2021) and, if the performance conditions were met, was payable (either in cash or shares at the absolute discretion of the Board) 24-months after the commencement of the measurement period (ie from 1 July 2022). - The performance hurdles under this 2021 STI component related to identified Group EBITDA Targets (80% weighting) and identified Group Safety Targets (20% weighting). - The Company's performance against each of these metrics resulted in a 0% vesting in relation to the identified Group Safety Targets and a 54% vesting in relation to the identified Group EBITDA Targets.
-Overall, 37% of the total 2021 STI component vested.
-Please note that in the calculation of the Group EBITDA

-- Target, the impact of Jobkeeper has been excluded.
-As such, the vesting under the Group EBITDA Target has been met despite Jobkeeper. - Having exercised its discretion, the Board has decided that the vested 2021 STI award will take the form of deferred rights (which shall convert into ordinary, fully paid shares in the Company) on completion of an additional 12-months of service by the participant (ie on 1 July 2022). - If required, Shareholder approval will be obtained prior to the issue of any deferred rights to the Managing Director under this 2021 STI component.
+- In order to retain and motivate the Managing Director, key management personnel and other senior managers of the Company, the Board issued a FY2022 STI during the 2022 financial year. - The FY2022 STI had a 12-month measurement period (i.e. from 1 July 2021 to 30 June 2022) and, if the performance conditions were met, was payable (either in cash or shares at the absolute discretion of the Board) 12-months after end of the measurement period (i.e. from 1 July 2023) and subject to the individual remaining employed by the Company (or a wholly owned subsidiary of the Company) on 30 June 2023; - The performance hurdles under this FY2022 STI component related to identified Group EBIT Targets (80% weighting) and identified Group Safety Targets (20% weighting); - The Company's performance against each of these metrics resulted in 95.4% of the total FY2022 STI component vesting. - Having exercised its discretion, the Board has decided that the vested FY2022 STI award will take the form of deferred rights (which shall convert into ordinary, fully paid shares in the Company) on completion of an additional 12-months of service by the participant (i.e. on 1 July 2023); and - If required, Shareholder approval will be obtained prior to the issue of any deferred rights to the Managing Director under this FY2022 STI component.